Changes await as students head back to school

-We are still a “B” district, despite the challenges we faced as students and staff rebounded from the impacts of the COVID-19 pandemic;
+We are still a “B” district, despite the challenges we faced as students and staff, and rebounded from the impacts of the COVID-19 pandemic;

 Districtwide free breakfasts and lunches for students will continue for at least one more year, giving all of our students access to healthy meals.